Understanding Freedom Debt Relief Process

 Debt Consolidation

-Debt consolidation involves combining multiple debts into a single loan with a lower interest rate.
+Debt consolidation involves combining multiple debts into a loan with a lower interest rate.
 This option simplifies payments and may reduce overall interest costs.

 Debt consolidation pros:

-• Simplifies payment process
+- Simplifies payment process

-• Potentially lowers interest rates
+- Potentially lowers interest rates.

 Debt consolidation cons:

-• May require collateral
+- May require collateral

-• Could lead to longer repayment terms
+- This could lead to longer repayment terms

 Credit Counseling